 6 Expert Money Moves to Make in Financial Hard Times

-Whether you’ve suffered a lay-off or have unexpected medical bills, money dilemmas can cause major stress and even trigger physical symptoms of anxiety.
+Whether you’ve suffered a layoff or have been saddled with unexpected medical bills, money dilemmas can cause significant stress and even trigger physical symptoms of anxiety.

 1. Separate facts from feelings.